-Prostate cancer is the second-leading cause of cancer death for men in the United States.
-About one in seven men will be diagnosed with it in their lifetime, and about one in 35 men will die from it.
+Prostate cancer is the second-leading cause of cancer death for males in the United States.
+About one in seven males will be diagnosed with it in their lifetime, and about one in 35 males will die from it.

 To help treat prostate cancer, Summa Health’s advanced prostate cancer clinic features fellowship-trained urologists who offer a full spectrum of treatments, including robotic and minimally invasive surgical options.
 They have even published and presented research at national and international meetings.